guidefari/here_hugo/content/posts/Im-fascinated-by-design.md

     * Adam Wathan & Steve Schoger make a good illustration of this
 * I want to read martin fowler’s refactoring, but in my experience, refactoring code is a form of continuous improvement on the overall design of your code.
 * don’t even get me started on the pleasant ux you’re given by Apple products.
+* product design/development

+> Design is not just what it looks like and feels like.
+Design is how it works.
+> **Steve Jobs**

 # books
 - [Don't make me think](https://www.amazon.com/Dont-Make-Think-Revisited-Usability/dp/0321965515)